Most Common Challenges in Product Data Onboarding, And How to Overcome Them: Bluemeteor

 - Pick a platform that has robust validation mechanisms to set data rules and flag data integrity issues when identified.

 - Let end-users lead the way.
-Ensure that the platform is designed and optimized for end-users, in a way that they can leverage the platform to the fullest, eventually maximizing business benefits.
+Ensure that the platform is designed and optimized for end-users.
+Thus, they can leverage the platform to the fullest, eventually maximizing business benefits.

 - Identify a platform that is agile and adaptable.
 The platform must be responsive to user inputs, and adaptable to change with minimum or no business impact.